searx/searx/docs/dev/contribution_guide.rst

 the required files, you have to install it on your system.
 Much easier, use Makefile our targets.

-Here is an example which makes complete rebuild:
+Here is an example which makes a complete rebuild:

 .. code:: sh